"How To" Video Gallery - Roller Blinds

 Michael shows you how simple it is to measure your windows for an outside mounted roller blind.
 Measuring from the outside edge of the architrave to the outside edge of the architrave or down to the floor if you require a longer drop.
 Michael demonstrates with a back rolling blind, which is the preferred roll direction for outside mounted blinds.
 Back rolling will ensure the blind fabric stays nice and tight to the architrave, reducing as much light gap as possible and providing greater privacy.
 A handy hint for bedrooms is to inside mount your sunscreen and outside mount your blockout roller blind to ensure the room is as dark as possible for a great nights sleep.
 The measuring process is exactly the same for both chain drive and motorised blinds.

 Michael shows you just how simple and easy it is to install your chain driven roller blinds for an inside mount where the blind is positioned inside the window recess.
 Michael takes you through the key points to help you understand the components, demonstrates the flexible options of the pin end, shows you the bracket positionings and ensure you always have a 1.5 mm float when your blind is installed for the perfect installation.
 He shows you how to position the stop ball and installation tips for your child safety cleat.

 Michael demonstrates the simple step to easily remove your roller blind from its bracket.
 He explains the pin end in detail, how it operates from the neutral position, how it retracts and how it can also reach out to a bracket if required.
-To remove your blind, turn the large clear wheel at the neutral end (opposite end to the chain drive) of your roller blind anti-clockwise.
+To remove your blind, turn the large clear wheel at the pin end (opposite end to the chain drive) of your roller blind anti-clockwise.
 This action will retract the male pin inward and the blind will slide out of the bracket.
 IMPT - Please note - if you turn the pin end in a clockwise direction the pin end will extend, resulting in your blind fitting tighter within the brackets.
 Always turn the wheel in an anti-clockwise direction to remove your roller blinds.

 Michael explains the 5 key reasons why a roller blind chain would break.